Skip to main content

 MonadBFT combines all of these properties while also being resilient to tail-forking, a critical weakness of pipelined leader-based BFT protocols where a leader can fork away its predecessor's block.

-For a full description and deep technical dive into MonadBFT, please refer to the full research paper or the blog post from Category Labs.
+For a full description and deep technical dive into MonadBFT, please refer to the full research paper, the latest blog post from Category Labs and the original blog post introducing MonadBFT.

 MonadBFT achieves:

-• Speculative finality in a single round, and full finality in two rounds
+• Speculative finality in a single consensus round, and full finality in two rounds.

-• Linear message and authenticator complexity on the happy path - allowing the consensus set to scale to hundreds of nodes
+• Linear message and authenticator complexity on the happy path (meaning under normal operations, when no failures occur).
+This allows the consensus validator set to scale to a large number of nodes.

 No other pipelined leader-based BFT protocol combines all these features.